stepanenko/stepanenko/readme.md

 > _A man grows with the greatness of his tasks._

-> _If you define the problem correctly, you almost have the solution._

 > _You need to write lots of bad code before being able to write good code._

 > _First just make it work, then make it work right, then make it work better/faster._